Rhubarb and Rye Streusel Muffins

 Rhubarb is, I think, one of the most spectacular fruits.
 I am a lover of all things sour-sweet, and rhubarb definitely fits the bill.
 When I created my edible garden this spring, one of the first things I planted was a rhubarb plant.
 The next day, I panicked that it wasn't enough, so I ran out and bought two more.
 Now, when I look out my kitchen window, I see these gigantic, floppy elephant ear leaves waving at me from the corner of the yard.
 It makes me so happy.

 These muffins are based on Deb Perelman's brilliant Rhubarb Streusel muffins, a recipe which, to be honest, doesn't really need a makeover because it is delicious as is.
-They have a bit of a dessert vibe, thanks to the crisp, sweet topping, but they restrained enough in their sweetness that they make for a totally respectable breakfast.
+They have a bit of a dessert vibe, thanks to the crisp, sweet topping, but they're restrained enough in their sweetness that they make for a totally respectable breakfast.
 Over the years, though, I have tweaked Perelman's recipe here and there, simplifying the steps, adding oats to the topping, and swapping out the sour cream for yogurt, simply because I almost always have some on hand.

 Lately, I have been playing around with different whole grain flours, and I thought that rhubarb would pair really nicely with the flavour of rye.
 Rye flour can be a little bit tricky to find; I get mine at a local grocery store called Farm Boy, which is a small chain with a couple of locations in Ontario.
-I would am also willing to bet that bulk stores would probably also carry it.
+I am also willing to bet that bulk stores would probably also carry it.
 If you can't find it, or if it is not your thing, simply swap it out for whole wheat flour instead (whole wheat pastry flour would be ideal here).
 Feel free, also, to swap out the fruit for whatever is in season; these would be awesome with strawberries, blueberries, peaches, or plums.

 These little babies are definitely at their best when they are very fresh, while the streusel topping is still nice and crunchy.
 That said, they are still worth eating the next day, in which case I recommend heating them up with a little butter.
 Really, though, what muffin isn't better with a little butter?